Anthony is a political scientist interested in the interplay between public opinion, policy-making processes, and government legislation.

 Insiders and Outsiders

 What factors shape relations between insiders and outsiders?
-Several of my studies explore the division between groups that have historically been protected by social policy and labour market regulations (i.e. insiders) and those we have excluded from that protection (i.e. outsiders).
-Some of the topics I have addressed with this research include:
+Building from research he conducted as part of his PhD, he has explored the division between groups that have historically been protected by social policy and labour market regulations (i.e. insiders) and those we have excluded from that protection (i.e. outsiders).
+Some of the topics he has addressed with this research include:

 - Anthony Kevins and Joshua Robison.
 (2021) “Who Should Get a Say?
 Race, Law Enforcement Guidelines, and Systems of Representation”, Political Psychology, 42(1): 71-91. doi.org/10.1111/pops.12688